h3xDum/Xiaomi-C200-Firmware-Analysis/README.md

 ## Initial Recon
-Opening up the camera shows some  some obvious candidates for a straightforward
-UART access, there are 4 test pads in a row that seems to be the Tx Rx Ground and
-power, but testing it with a multimeter gave the wrong readings, i gave a few of them
-in the picture for some context
 ![pcb](images/Initial_pcb.png)
+There are a few key things clear from the PCB
+* Chip →T31 Processor
+* Flash Memory → SOIC-8 SPI NOR type
+* Potential UART test pads

+First i went for the obvious candidates for a straightforward UART access,
+there are 4 test pads in a row that seems to be the Tx Rx Ground and power,
+but testing it with a multimeter gave the wrong readings as seen in the picture.
+I tried most of the other test pads and still could not find the correct reading so i had
+to switch strategy

+### Getting a foothold
+since